 In addition to time, other associated costs include:

 - transport to and from the house sit

 - groceries that you don’t use up but are impractical to carry to your next destination

 - transport costs to get around the area – whether fuel for their car or tickets for trains and busses

 - location specific supplies kmaybe they don’t have a coffee maker and you can’t go without for six weeks, or their freezing tile floors require the purchase of a pair of slippers you wouldn’t generally need

 - the time it takes to meet new friends – relationships that will, for the most part, ultimately be dissolved by the realities of life

-- money for going out with new local friends lbecause you don’t invite relative strangers to a home that’s not yours, and social convention dictates anyway that you go out for drinks or dinner with new friends
+- money for going out with new local friends lbecause you don’t invite relative strangers to a home that’s not yours, and social convention dictates going out for drinks or dinner with new friends

 And, something I like to call…